 Extracted is a story about a scientist who gets trapped in the mind of a drug addict.
 Sasha Roiz plays Tom, the scientist.
 Jenny Mollen plays Abbey, his wife.
 Dominic Bogart plays Anthony, the suspect.
 It’s a very good movie.
 The plot is not too complex but is neat and clean.
 Lots of non-linear storytelling pieced together to form a good climax.
-Here’s Extraction explained, spoilers ahead.
+Here’s the plot and ending of the movie Extraction explained; spoilers ahead.

 I’m going to lay the story out in a linear fashion.
 This makes things boring but a lot more straightforward.
 Here we go.

 Anthony is a normal kid raised by a single dad.
 His dad is shown to be a little manipulative, and he attributes this to protecting his son.
 For instance, when Anthony is young his dad gets a show dog.
 But he later gets a good offer for the dog and he sells it.
 He comes up with a lie so Anthony wouldn’t make a fuss about seeing the dog go.
 He tells Anthony that the dog was good for nothing and couldn’t obey even one command.
 Anthony ends up creating a visual memory of this – he imagines a scene with his dad in the garage trying to get his dog to sit but it just won’t.
 It is important to understand that this is a memory that Anthony creates in his head because his dad keeps telling him that the dog was no good.
 In reality the dog was a show dog, it knew how to follow commands quite well.

 Years pass, Anthony eventually takes many wrong decisions in his life and becomes a drug addict.
 There is this one moment when Anthony and his accomplice, Eric, try to mug his own dad.
 They get busted and his dad finds out about him being the robber.
 That day haunts him forever.
 But it doesn’t make him a better man.
 Anthony continues to be a drug addict and a bum, so to speak.